PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

 Note: None of these resources are owned or operated by us.
 We are at the mercy of these developers to provide safe downloads.
-An adblocker is reccomended for browsing the modern web, Ublock Origin is reccoemded.
+An adblocker is reccomended for browsing the modern web, Ublock Origin is reccomended.